This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Top 9 Non GMO Bird Foods

-You’ll find these nine non-GMO bird food options packed with natural nutrients that support vibrant plumage and overall health without exposure to harmful pesticides or genetic modifications.
+You’ll find these nine non-GMO bird foods offer superior nutrition without harmful chemicals or genetic modifications.

 1. Harrison’s Organic Small Bird Food

-Birds readily accept these pellets, which can be served dry or lightly moistened.
+Small birds love the easy-to-digest pellets, which can be served dry or slightly moistened.

 2. Harrison’s Bird Food High Potency Superfine